 Rhea Distribution, Habitat, and Ecology

-The amazing Rhea evolved as solely native to quite specific portions of the continent of South America.
-Further, this area includes the countries of Bolivia, Argentina, Chile, Brazil, Peru, and Paraguay.
+First of all, the amazing Rhea evolved as solely native to quite specific portions of the continent of South America.
+More specifically, this area includes the countries of Bolivia, Argentina, Chile, Brazil, Peru, and Paraguay.

-Additionally, the bird remains primarily vegetarian, preferring leaves, seeds, plants, and roots.
+Additionally, the impressive bird remains primarily vegetarian, preferring leaves, seeds, plants, and roots.
 It will, however, also eat a wide variety of insects, small rodents, and even reptiles.
+These it feeds on opportunistically.

-Furthermore, the animal has shown itself to be quite adaptable.
-Nevertheless, it appears to prefer open grasslands for its habitat, ideally placed near large bodies of water.
+Furthermore, the animal consistently proves itself to be quite adaptable t different areas.
+Nevertheless, it appears to prefer areas of open grasslands for its habitat.
+Most ideally, these are placed near large bodies of water.

-The Rhea is generally a silent animal, except during the breeding time when the male attempts to attract a mate with a loud, booming call.
-The animals are polygamous, and the male may mate with anywhere from 2-12 females each season.
+The Rhea is generally a silent animal, except during the breeding time.
+Then, the male attempts to attract a mate with a loud, booming call.
+The animals also remain polygamous, and the male may mate with anywhere from 2-12 females each season.

 The eggs are also large in size, and clutches may number 10-60 eggs at a time.
 Finally, after hatching, the young reach adult size within six months, but will not breed until they are at least two years old.